cmb347827/bookmark-landing-page-master/README.md.md

 ### What I learned

   -I could reuse code from another project , my junior project insure landing page master , for adding the hamburger menu.
+  - I also could reuse code from another project , my junior project huddle landing page,  for validating email login.
-  -I could use Bootstrap tabs for the tabs section (see link) -I got rid of the unnesscary scss folder and custom file for breakpoints.
+  -I could use Bootstrap tabs for the tabs section
+  -I got rid of the unnesscary scss folder and custom file for breakpoints.
 I thought for the screenshot in the profile at frontendmentor the sizes had to be either 375px and 1440px
   - for the responsive pill shaped blue background , I had to use padding and :before(see link) and % for the size/position(see another link)
-  - back to using BEM naming
   - I had different html (see below), for the tabs first , with an added div for the d-flex and without the inner row/col as in the top shape divs, so it didn't have the same widths and I could not understand why not.
   ```
      <div class="col tab-content " >